Editor Chief November 16, 2023 No Comments

 Effect of genotype on Serum Biochemistry and lipid profile of Nigerian local and exotic turkeys

 Table 2 showed the effect of genotype on turkey serum biochemistry and lipid profile.
 Genotype had a significant effect on all the serum biochemistry and lipid profile except the level of alkaline phosphatase (ALP).
-Genotype significantly (p<0.05) affect the level of urea discovered in the turkey used for this study.
-The lowest level of urea was discovered in black local turkey (4.33 mg/dl) while the highest level was discovered in local white (6.80 mg/dl) but similar to the values obtained in lavender (6.17 mg/dl) and exotic (6.16mg/dl) turkeys.
+Genotype significantly (p

-The highest level of this lipid was detected in local black (96.83mmol/l) which was not different (p>0.05) from the values in local white (95.00mmol/l)and exotic turkeys (94.83mmol/l) while the lowest level of cholesterol was discovered in local lavender turkey (83.67mmol/l).The total protein value in these turkeys was significantly (p<0.05) highest in exotic turkey (5.73g/l) followed by that of local white turkey (4.87 g/l)and black (4.53 g/l) while the least (4.28 g/l) was observed in the local
+The highest level of this lipid was detected in local black (96.83mmol/l) which was not different (p>0.05) from the values in local white (95.00mmol/l)and exotic turkeys (94.83mmol/l) while the lowest level of cholesterol was discovered in local lavender turkey (83.67mmol/l).The total protein value in these turkeys was significantly (p

 lavender turkey.
-Albumin level was also significantly (p<0.05) affected by genotype.
-The local black turkey had the least (2.30g/l) while the highest level of albumin was observed in the exotic turkey (2.70 g/l) with similar (p>0.05) values in local white (2.60 g/l) and lavender (2.55 g/l) turkeys.
+Albumin level was also significantly (p0.05) values in local white (2.60 g/l) and lavender (2.55 g/l) turkeys.
 The level of globulin in the turkeys used in this study followed similar trend as the values obtained in total protein.

 image 41

-Hematological and Biochemical Profiles of Exotic and Nigerian Locally Adapted Turkeys Reared in a Tropical Environment 8
+Hematological And Biochemical Profiles Of Exotic And Nigerian Locally Adapted Turkeys Reared In A Tropical Environment 4

-Note: abc Means in the same column in the same group with the different superscripts are significantly different (P<0.05)
+Note: abc Means in the same column in the same group with the different superscripts are significantly different (P

 Urea (mg/dl); CREAT: Creatinine (mg/dl); CHOL: Cholesterol (mmol/l); TP: Total protein (g/l); ALB: Albumin (g/l); GLOUB: Globulin (g/l); GLUCO: Glucose (mg/dl); ALT: Alanine aminotransferase (IU/L); AST: Aspartate aminotransferase (IU/L); ALP: Alkaline phosphatase (IU/L)